TimKDJ/jasp-desktop/syntax-revised.md

-## Part I: Definition and Goals
+# Part I: Definition and Goals

-### Definition
+## Definition
 Syntax mode refers to the ability for users to see what code generates the output they see.
 This includes filters, computed columns and analyses.

-### Use Case
+## Use Case
 1. Syntax mode will provide a smoother transition from SPSS that makes heavy use of syntax.
 2. With syntax mode it becomes easier to develop new R analyses as they can be run from RStudio with little effort.
 3. Syntax can easily be shared between colleagues and attached to appendices.
 4. JASP can be a tool to expose students to R.

-### Primary Goals of Syntax Mode
+## Primary Goals of Syntax Mode Implementation
 1. The syntax will cover filters, computed columns and analyses.
-2. The syntax will be valid R and can be run outside of JASP.
+2. The syntax will be valid R and can be run outside of JASP in RStudio and in the R editor of JASP.
 3. The syntax will be consistent with the syntax you would provide to regular R packages (e.g., `stats::lm()`).
 4. The user will need to perform minimal additional steps after copy-pasting to generate output similar of that seen in JASP (i.e., only read data).
 5. The output of the syntax in RStudio will generate a structure that R users are familiar with.
 6. The syntax is set up in a way that will, **in the future**, allow users to execute syntax inside of JASP and have JASP perform the specified filters/computed columns/analyses.
+7. The user can easily browse through documentation of the syntax within RStudio.

-### Intended Limitations of Syntax Mode
+## Intended Limitations of Syntax Mode
-1. The syntax does not need to be executable in JASP at present, but we'll likely want that at a later stage.
+1. The syntax does not need to be executable in JASP at present (other than in the R editor), but we'll likely want that at a later stage (see also bullet 6 of the Primary Goals).
 2. The syntax can be separate statements that are not linked together.
 What this means is that it is acceptable not to include package installing, data reading and temporary variables (although we could add this as an additional feature).
 By doing this we will ensure it will be easier to later execute our generated syntax inside of JASP (once we reach that point).
+An example of the distincting between linked and separate statements:

 Separate statements:
 ```